mjbernet3/insurance_prediction/README.md

 ## Conclusion

 Our goal for this project was to provide accurate predictions of health insurance costs for an individual so that he or she would be able to choose appropriate health insurance plans and make more informed financial decisions.
-By conducting an exploratory data analysis and clustering our features, we found that smokers tend to have much higher charges along with some influence from increased BMI, and identified a value of $15000 to split our dataset into high and low-to-medium cost data.
+By conducting an exploratory data analysis and clustering our features, we found that smokers tend to have much higher charges along with some influence from increased BMI, and identified a value of $15000 to split our dataset into high and low cost data.
 By splitting our dataset, we hoped to provide even more accurate predictions for those highly likely to fall within one of the two categories of insurance costs.
 After training and evaluating the performance of our supervised models on all cost data, we were able to achieve a highest R2 score of 0.857 and lowest MSE of 0.164.
-By utilizing our low-to-medium cost dataset, we were able to improve predictions for those likely to have low-to-medium costs, with a highest R2 score of 0.894 and lowest MSE of 0.113.
+By utilizing our low cost dataset, we were able to improve predictions for those likely to have low costs, with a highest R2 score of 0.894 and lowest MSE of 0.113.
 We were not as happy with our results for high cost data only, and we believe that lack of training data in this set was the cause for lower results.
 In future work, we would want to gather more training data to see if we could also provide better predictions for those likely to have higher insurance costs.
 Overall we are pleased with our predictions, and hope that others continue to work on this rapidly growing issue.

 ## References
 Morid, M., Kawamoto, K., Ault, T., Dorius, J., &amp; Abdelrahman, S. (2018, April 16).
 Supervised Learning Methods for Predicting Healthcare Costs: Systematic Literature Review and Empirical Evaluation.